carpentries/carpentries.org/content/posts/2026/02/adopting-hpc-carpentry.md

 layout: page
 authors: ["Annajiat Alim Rasel", "Trevor Keller", "Alan O’Cais", "Wirawan Purwanto", "Andrew Reid", "Toby Hodges"]
 teaser: "The HPC Carpentry Steering Committee and Carpentries Director of Curriculum reflect on an exciting moment in the history of the project."
-title: "HPC Carpentry Approved as The Carpentries' Latest Lesson Program"
+title: "HPC Carpentry Approved as The Carpentries' Fourth Lesson Program"
 date: 2026-02-26
 time: "09:00:00"
 tags: ["HPC Carpentry"]